-- □ The proposal/initiative does not require the use of operational appropriations - ☑ The proposal/initiative requires the use of operational appropriations, as explained below.
+- In the proposal/initiative requires the use of operational appropriations, as explained below.
 It is not possible for DG Justice to provide an exhaustive list of all outputs to be delivered by means of the financial intervention under the programme, their average costs and numbers, as requested by this section.
 There are no statistical tools at the moment allowing to produce average costs on the basis of the current programmes, and such a precise definition would be contrary to the principle that the future programme should provide enough flexibility to cater for political priorities between 2014-2020.
-However, this is a (non-exhaustive) list of outputs that are expected: - Number of persons in target group reached by awareness-raising activities; - Number of members of the judiciary and judicial staff in target group trained. - Number of legal practitioners participating inter alia in networking, exchanges, study visits; - Number of cases of trans-border cooperation, including via the use of IT tools and European procedures. - Policy initiatives designed on the basis of evaluations, impact assessments and drawing on comprehensive stakeholders' and experts' consultations: - Number of evaluations and impact assessments carried out as a result of the implementation of the programme.
+However, this is a (non-exhaustive) list of outputs that are expected: - Number of persons in target group reached by awareness-raising activities; - Number of persons in target group reached by training activities. - Number of stakeholders participating inter alia in networking, exchanges, study visits. - Number of cases of trans-border cooperation, including via the use of IT tools and European procedures. - Policy initiatives designed on the basis of evaluations, impact assessments and drawing on comprehensive stakeholders' and experts' consultations; - Number of evaluations and impact assessments carried out as a result of the implementation of the programme.